eleanorandlaurent/contact-tracing/README.md

-# contact-tracing
+# Eleanor And Laurent Contact Tracing
-Script that redirects customers from Eleanor&amp;Laurent's contact tracing form to their website.
+Script that redirects customers from Eleanor And Laurent's contact tracing form to their website.